yebrahim/difflibparser/README.md

                                 as three of four lines in the order ('-', '+', '?'), ('-', '?', '+')
                                 or ('-', '?', '+', '?')

 If the returned code is DiffCode.CHANGED, the result will also contain 'rightchanges' and 'rightchanges' keys, each is a list of indices that have changed on the left and right side respectively.
-One of these two can be None but not both.
+One of these two can be empty but not both.

 Usage
 -----